asolutioncompany/asc-ai-summaries/README.md

 ## Planned Features

-Automatically generate AI summaries for all your WordPress content and a variety of customizable styles.
+- Automatic generation of AI summaries for new content

-- Automatic generation for existing content
+- Automatic generation of AI summaries for existing content

 - Generate and edit summaries when creating or editing content

-- Customize AI prompting for writing style

 - Provides excerpts and summaries with customizable word length

+- Fully customize AI prompting

 - Select from multiple AI models or perform manual copy and paste